ramyardaneshgar/TacticalDetection/README.md

 IOCs are critical for detecting and responding to adversary activity.
 By encoding them into structured detection rules, I ensured compatibility across SIEM platforms and enabled proactive identification of malicious activity.
 This step reinforces the importance of turning passive intelligence into actionable capabilities.

 **Lessons Learned**:
-- Understanding IOC relationships (e.g., associated domains) enhances detection accuracy.
+- Understanding IOC relationships (associated domains) enhances detection accuracy.
 - Vendor-agnostic formats like Sigma streamline implementation across diverse tools.

 ---